Introduction

 Getting there

-Getting to Hanoi is quite easy, you can fly directly to its international import.
-Most of the major cities have direct flight to Hanoi.
+Getting to Hanoi is quite easy; you can fly directly to its international airport.
+Most of the major cities have direct flights there.
 We personally arrived from Frankfurt directly to Hanoi using Bamboo Airways.

 If you are coming from the Americas, you may have to first land in Ho Chi Minh City and then take a national flight to Hanoi.